Maanik: Plot

 After 2 years, Maanik and Jack live in a small house, he hears the news of 'MandaKotti' Saamiyar, to ask the problems to solve and their wish was getting back for Chennai Super Kings to achieve their success but Jack doesn't believe it.
 Before going to the temple, Jack wishes a birthday to Maanik in which he reached 27 years of age.
 He went to the temple, 'Mandakotti' Saamiyar tells all the problems to other people and finally, he calls Maanik about his personal problems and asks solutions for him.
 Jack helps Maanik to impress the girl when she cries and Jack got an idea, he puts green chili to Maanik's mouth and he asks a girl if she lost a level of Candy Crush game, she gives mobile to him that the 'Mandakotti' Saamiyar appears on the phone, he spits and wipes, he gives to her phone and she saw that level is won.
 She said thanks to Maanik and become friends.
 One day, Manik meets a girl in a restaurant, she proposes, Jack asks her to call her father and suddenly the news appears that her father died and rushes emotionally.
 Manik remembers 'Mandakotti' Saamiyar told, "If the girls say "I Love You", then their fathers will die.", Jack advises Maanik that they will get the chance of Chennai Super Kings.

-Jack goes to a tea stall to drink a tea, a North-Indian man came to call his partner and his father-in-law watches porn films and roams like a king.
+Jack goes to a tea stall to drink a cup of tea, a North-Indian man came to call his partner in a phone that his father-in-law watches porn films and roams like a king.
 A man tries to kill his father-in-law and get his property.
 Jack calls him to solve the problem and Maanik asks the idea to kill and get money.
 A North Indian man asks the details of his house, address, and his wife also.
 His father-in-law is named Roshan Lal, who lives in Sowcarpet and he has one daughter named Jeera, who is married to a North Indian man and they planned to kill Roshan Lal.

 The next day, Manik disguises as a cable operator and he meets Jeera to repair a DVD Player, he dances with Jeera in 3 steps when she got hip pain and falls in love.
 One night, Jeera calls Maanik while her father watching a porn film and she proposes to him, suddenly her father died.
 They give property to a North Indian man and they become rich.

 A few months later, Maanik and Jack went to a luxurious bungalow to stay.
 They went to the bedroom and they saw 'Mandakotti' Saamiyar's picture and photo necklace, but Maanik feels embarrassed to see this.
 Jack brings a schoolboy and asks his problem to Maanik about love.
 A boy is in 9th std, falls in love with an 11th std girl, who is elder than him.
 Manik introduces a boy named Honey and he told him to give the money after the solution.